luigifcruz/CyberEther/docs/python-block.md

     ctx.output_attrs[0]["decimation"] = 2
 ```

 Editing a container-valued attribute in place (for example `ctx.output_attrs[0]["meta"]["stage"] = 2`) is detected and published as well.
 Attributes the block does not touch are left as-is.
 The block does not automatically propagate input attributes to outputs, so copy the ones you want.
+Attribute values follow the same width-preserving rules as the environment (see [Type Conversion](#type-conversion)), so halving an F32 sample rate keeps it F32.

 ## Flowgraph Environment